tact-lang/jetton/docs/feature-rich.md

-# Feature-Rich Jetton implementation in Tact
+# Jetton Send Modes implementation in Tact

 Since the initial TEP-74 publication in 12.03.2022, there were only a few attempts to improve the standard and introduce new features: